chenall/grub4dos/README_GRUB4DOS.txt

 ***                           About usb2.0 driver                         ***
 ******************************************************************************
-When the the bios assigned drive No. 00, and the system does not support extended reading, Wrong CHS parameter will cause USB drives failed to boot.
+When the the bios assigned drive No. 00, and the system does not support extended reading, Drive letter changed from 00 to 80, Wrong CHS parameter will cause USB drives failed to boot.

 As a remedy, loading the usb drive to support extended reading, to re-enable USB booting.